Fancy starting a sports blog and getting loads of freebies?

 By the time UPS deliver your dishevelled PR sample, the product could already have been out for 5 months.
 You write your review and it will NEVER get anywhere near the top Google search results pages.
 NEVER.
 Consequently your Google ranking will stay low as your blog never gets any hits.
 Catch 22.

 Actually that’s not strictly true.
 There seems to be a window of opportunity for you with a brand new post.
 Google seems to reward ‘newness’ for a while; so your position in search results might be good for a week or so.
 If you don’t get any hits in that period then you really are doomed into insignificance. eg my Polar M600 review is on page 2 or 3 of an ‘appropriate search phrase’, no-one reads it via google.
 You’ll likely be even lower than me, not that it makes any difference as neither of us will be read via Google!!
+Instead the rubbish review from high-ranking WAREABLE.COM (or whoever) will appear well ahead of you and be written by someone who has little idea what they are writing about in their short review that re-hashes a Press Release.

 Then there are also issues with the kind of product you want to review.
 If you want to review a mass-market Samsung device then ALL of the REALLY high-ranking sites will get first dibs. eg techradar, arstechnica, wareable, pcmag and CNET…those kinds of sites and more besides.
 Their inherent domain-importance to Google’s ranking means that they can write absolute drivel and still rank highly and WELL above your perfectly crafted review.
 Some of them absolutely do write absolute drivel.

 FWIW I am WAY down on Samsung’s list of priorities, they first want tech media and maybe lifestyle media.
 I’m an endurance-sports-tech blogger which is too niche for their mass market offerings.
+I’m even too niche for their GEAR offerings.

 OK you can always go out and buy the item.
 That works for a while but then becomes quite expensive.